 The Vonolel Bowl, commemorating Lord Roberts' arab horse, 'Vonolel', 1904

-Silver-mounted bowl, with horse's hooves and saddle leather, designed by Beatrice Lawson, hallmarked for William Hutton and Sons, London, 1904.
+Silver-mounted bowl, with horse's hooves, saddle leather and medals, designed by Beatrice Lawson, hallmarked for William Hutton and Sons, London, 1904.

 NAM Accession Number

 National Army Museum, Study collection